openhab/openhab-addons/bundles/org.openhab.automation.pidcontroller/README.md

 Persisting controller state requires inspector items `iInspector`, `dInspector`, `eInspector` to be configured.
 The PID controller uses these Items to expose internal state in order to restore it during startup or reload.

-In addition, you need to have persistence set up for these items in OpenHAB.
-Please see OpenHAB documentation regarding [Persistence](https://www.openhab.org/docs/configuration/persistence.html) for more details and instructions.
+In addition, you need to have persistence set up for these items in openHAB.
+Please see openHAB documentation regarding [Persistence](https://www.openhab.org/docs/configuration/persistence.html) for more details and instructions.